Menu

 • In Taping, Bandaging and First Aid, you’ll complete 200 hours of service under the supervision of a St. Edward’s athletic trainer.

 • In Safety and First Aid, you’ll complete important training you can use in your career and in any emergency situation.
+Successful completion of the course will result in American Red Cross certification.

 • In Physical Activity, Recreation and Sports for Special Populations, you’ll work one-on-one with a person or people with special needs in a physically active setting.
 For example, students have worked with the GO Project and Austin Adventurers, organizations that help young adults with special needs develop independent living skills.